Form Settings - Edit Properties

 • Person: Person-scoped forms collect or update information on a person and do not require them to be an applicant (for example, Inquiry Form).

-• Application: Application-scoped forms require login and a selection of an application round where an application is started (for example, Decision Reply Form).
+• Application: Application-scoped forms require login and for the applicant to have at least started an application on their record (for example, Decision Reply Form).

-• Application Creation: Similarly to the "Application" scope, Application Creation forms allows for the mapping of application fields.
-Application Creation forms do not require that the student be logged in and the form can be accessed publicly.
-This allows for the creation of an application for a person upon form submission.
-In order for an application to be created, "Round" needs to be mapped, and the "Submitted Flag" may also be mapped (this creates the application with a submitted status upon form submission).
-These fields can be set as "hidden" to ensure the same round is always created when a particular form is submitted.
-Additional information on Application Creation Forms.
+• Application Creation: Application Creation forms do not require that the student be logged in and the form can be accessed publicly.
+This scope allows for the creation of an application upon form submission.
+In order for an application to be created, "Round" must be mapped.
+For further information, review Application Creation Forms.

 • Person Page: Person Page-scoped forms are used to create custom tabs to display person-scoped data points on the student record.
 After creating a form with this scope, add a new tab using the Tab admin tool in Database to display this form as a tab on the student record.